UTS-eResearch/datacrate/spec/0.3/data_crate_specification_v0.3.md

 the rules in  [JSON-LD 1.1].

-*Anonymous Entity* A piece of contextual information such as a set of [GeoCoordinates] or [Event] which does not have a [name] property of its own. *Anonymous Entities* MAY be referenced using a [@label] which summarizes their contents as a short string (see examples below).
+*Anonymous Entity* A piece of contextual information such as a set of [GeoCoordinates] or [Event] which does not have a [name] property of its own.

 *Root Dataset* A *Data Entity* which is a [Dataset] representing the entire contents of the DataCrate.
 Datasets may be nested but the *Root Dataset* can be located by looking for an Dataset with [path] of "./", which means the DataCrate is a *Working DataCrate*, and if that is not found, a path of "data/" which means the DataCrate is a *Bagged DataCrate*.

+*DataCrate website* A set of linked pages which describe the DataCrate, its *Data Entities* and *Context Entities*, one entity per page with a home-page at `CATALOG.html` that described the *Root Dataset* and sub-pages residing in `CATALOG_files`.

 ## Conventions